AlchemyDAO/ERC721p/README.md

 This is a simple implementation for a specified address to be able to transfer an NFT without actually holding or owning the NFT.
 This allows for users who have been hacked, phished or otherwise scammed / lost their NFT / lost access to their wallet to be able to get their assets back using a secure backup address.

 Note marketplaces like OpenSea will need to be aware for this standard and use superTransfer / superApprove, as otherwise the seller could just take the NFT back after a sale.
 Alternatively they may check that the ```recoveryAddress[tokenID] == address(0)```, as if the address is set to 0x0, the ultimate authority comes down to the actual NFT holder as is currently the case, who then can change the backup address.
-This can be a simple front end check to not reequire contract upagrades or a helper contract to prevent mempool based attacks.
+This can be a simple front end check to not require contract upagrades or a helper contract to prevent mempool based attacks.

 **Not audited.
 Not reviewed.
 Accept no liability use at own risk.**